 With this lesson, your students will see how the order of the factors does not affect the product in a multiplication expression.
 Use this on its own or alongside You're On a Roll!
 Practicing Multiplication Facts.

 Get your students explaining estimations and measurements of liquid volumes and masses of objects!
 Use this lesson independently or alongside Estimating Measurements of Mass and Volume Using Metric Units.

 Teach your students to find the perimeter of polygons using real world examples.
 They will make polygon pictures using tangrams and practice finding the perimeters of the polygons in their masterpieces.

 In this hands-on lesson, your students will get to sharpen their measuring skills as they measure lengths of items in your classroom to the nearest quarter inch.
 They'll get to then use their data to create line plots.

-Use this lesson to teach your students how to retell the beginning, middle, and end of a story using sequencing words and phrases.
-This lesson can stand alone or be used as a pre-lesson for the *Story Structure Rollercoaster* lesson.
+Use this lesson to teach your students to use the correct past tense language when speaking about a story they have read.
+This lesson can stand alone or be used as a pre-lesson for the Fiction Comprehension: Problem and Solution lesson.

 Help your students become detail-oriented mathematicians as they explore two strategies for multiplying a one-digit number by a multiple of 10.
 Use this as a stand alone lesson or alongside Multiplying by Multiples of 10.